 runner in the Ignite v2.

-and reducing lifespan of the shoe.
-Interestingly, Puma does offer another rendition of this shoe addressing this very concern in its Ignite v2 PWRCOOL that has special temperature controlled technology.
+and reducing the lifespan of the shoe.
+Interestingly, Puma does offer another rendition of this shoe addressing this very concern in its Ignite v2 PWRCOOL that has special temperature controlling technology.

-Wearers of the Puma Ignite v2 seems to have one more universal critical comment: this shoe is narrow.
-This feature excludes it from the shoe rack of may runners that could otherwise benefit from all its features.
-However, fit issues aside, the main word associated with the Puma IGNITE v2 IS comfort.
+Wearers of the Puma Ignite v2 seem to have one more universal critical comment: this shoe is narrow.
+This feature excludes it from the shoe rack of many runners that could otherwise benefit from all its features.
+However, fit issues aside, the main word associated with the Puma IGNITE v2 really is the comfort.
 Between the breathable mesh upper and the resilience and cushion of the sole unit, reviewers unite on this shoe's comfort making it a revered option for many.

-Runners are, for the most part, pleased with this style of the Ignite v2, enjoying its vibrance and many options.
+Runners are, for the most part, pleased with this style of the Ignite v2, enjoying its vibrancy and many options.
 The men's shoe is available in Red Blast, Safety Yellow, Puma Black/Puma White, Electric Blue Lemonade, Black/Red/Asphalt/Silver, Atomic Blue/Aged Silver.
-The women's version is available in Purple Cactus/Puma Silver, Pink Glow/Magenta Purple, Puma Black/Puma White, Royal Blue/Red Blast, Rose Red/Flourescent Peach, Periscope/Black/Aged, Black/White/Rose Red.
+The women's version is available in Purple Cactus/Puma Silver, Pink Glow/Magenta Purple, Puma Black/Puma White, Royal Blue/Red Blast, Rose Red/Fluorescent Peach, Periscope/Black/Aged, Black/White/Rose Red.

 statement.
-A handful of reviews cited disappointment with the shoe's lack of vibrance in color, with a few claiming the red featured online turned out to be pink in person.
-Though, aesthetically, most feel this shoe is attractive and sleek and speaks to the confidence and speed it can deliver.
+A handful of reviews cited disappointment with the shoe's lack of vibrancy in color, with a few claiming the red featured online turned out to be pink in person.
+Aesthetically, though, most feel this shoe is attractive and sleek and speaks to the confidence and speed it can deliver.